hilios/moulin_rouge/README.md

 Moulin Rouge
 ============

-In simple words **Moulin Rouge** is a DSL to declare and manage permissions and groups of access, and a wrapper to the [CanCan](https://github.com/ryanb/cancan) authorization system.
-It will help organize and declare your permissions with plain ruby code, and automaticaly creates the ability class required for cancan.
+**Moulin Rouge** is a DSL to manage your permissions and groups of access outside the [CanCan](https://github.com/ryanb/cancan) Ability class.
+It will help you organize and declare your permissions with many ruby files, that are automaticaly pushed to CanCan authorization system.
+It is also decoupled from the role system.

 There are a bunch of examples bellow to show you how to implement.